-This program incentivizes States to implement a mix of strategies appropriate to each State that address the transportation carbon footprint while also providing for increased safety, equity, and mobility performance.
+The Carbon Reduction Program offers States and MPOs significant flexibility in selecting projects that meet local needs.
+The program provides funding for States to implement a mix of strategies appropriate to each State that address the transportation carbon footprint while also providing for increased safety, equity, and mobility performance.
 The American public will benefit from a clean, efficient, multimodal and smart transportation system that works for all users and enables the sustainable, safe, efficient, and environmentally conscious movement of goods.